 The Sleep Council recommend changing your bed and mattress every seven years.
 However,

 - Tossing and turning more than usual at night

 ... can all be signs that you need to invest in a new bed and mattress sooner.

-Maybe you're not getting a good night's sleep because your bed is not big enough for your needs.
+Maybe you're not getting a good night's sleep because your bed isn't big enough for your needs.

 Perhaps your mattress no longer offers you the right level of support.

 Firmness preference is a highly personal choice.
-You might like to visit our page, what firmness is right for me? for more help and advice.
+You might like to visit our mattress firmness guide for more help and advice.